 The National Attorneys General Training & Research Institute

-Judy Zeprun Kalman is the General Counsel and the Director of the AG Institute at Massachusetts Attorney General Maura Healey’s Office.
-In that role, she provides legal counsel to the Executive Bureau on personnel, contracts, conflicts of interest, and ethics issues and assists in developing internal policies, guidelines, and procedures.
-In addition, Judy is the Director of the AG Institute (the in-house training division of the Attorney General’s Office), which she created in 2000.
+Judy Zeprun Kalman was the General Counsel and the Director of the AG Institute at Massachusetts Attorney General Maura Healey’s Office until her retirement in the summer of 2019.
+In that role, she provided legal counsel to the Executive Bureau on personnel, contracts, conflicts of interest, and ethics issues and assisted in developing internal policies, guidelines, and procedures.
+In addition, Judy previously served as the Director of the AG Institute (the in-house training division of the Attorney General’s Office), which she created in 2000.

 Before becoming General Counsel, Ms. Kalman served as Deputy General Counsel; Chief of Litigation for the Western Massachusetts Division of the Attorney General’s Office; First Assistant District Attorney for the Hampden District; Assistant Attorney General in the AGO’s Criminal Bureau; and Senior Assistant District Attorney in the Appeals Division of the Suffolk County District Attorney’s Office.
 Ms. Kalman has written and argued well over 100 briefs in the appellate and federal courts and will tell you that writing and editing is one of her favorite parts of her job.